ClemCrt2/LoRaKER/README.md

 ## LoRaWAN Coverage of Kerguelen Island

 A map generate in real time with the Adeunis Network Tester and Grafana.This map collect RSSI and SNR information with the old 3db LoRa Antenna.
-The next step is to install the 9db antenna and compare the coverage data
+The next step is to install the 9db antenna and compare the coverage data.
+My LoRa antenna coordonate are -49.35155487, 70.25604248.
+Actually, my furthest points are the following :
+ - To the North : -49.24661673, 70.22599993 (11,8 km of distance)
+ - To the West : -49.36048337, 70.06283345 (14.03 km of distance, place of "Cabane Molloy")
+ - To the East : -49.38036659, 70.41949986 (12,26 km of distance, place of "Cabane Morne")
+ - To the South : *comming*

 ![Map](./media/grafanaLoRaMap3.png)